2018 Ireland rugby union tour of Australia

-In June 2018, Ireland played a three-test series against Australia as part of the 2018 June rugby union tests.
-It was the first time Ireland had played a test series against Australia in Australia since 2010.
+Known as the Mitsubishi Estate Ireland Series for sponsorship reasons, Ireland played a three-Test series against Australia as part of the 2018 June rugby union tests.
+It was the first time Ireland had played a Test series against Australia in Australia since 2010.
 The series was part of the sixth year of the global rugby calendar established by World Rugby, which would run through to 2019.

+Australia's win in the first Test was Ireland's first loss in thirteen games.
+After winning the third and final Test match, however, Ireland clinched a series on Australian soil for the first time since 1979.
+It was also the first time Ireland had won the Lansdowne Cup in a Test series rather than a one-off match.